careecodes/Front-End-Resources/README.md

 # Front-End-Resources
-Resources for career development and learning for Front End Developers
+This is how I stay in touch with the latest Front End Development stuff. :)

 ## Podcasts
 * Syntax